nestjs/docs.nestjs.com/content/recipes/swagger.md

 }
 ```

-y default, all of these fields are required.
+By default, all of these fields are required.
 To create a type with the same fields, but with each one optional, use `PartialType()` passing the class reference (`CreateCatDto`) as an argument:

 ```typescript
 export class UpdateCatDto extends PartialType(CreateCatDto) {}